divio/divio-cloud-docs/how-to/django-create-deploy.rst

 Create the Django project module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The application can be run inside its container now and commands can be executed in the Docker environment.
-Use it to
+If this is
-create a new Django project module:
+a new project you will need to create a new Django project module:

 ..  code-block:: bash

     docker-compose run web django-admin startproject myapp .

-If you use a different name, you will need to change the reference to ``myapp`` in the :ref:`static settings
+If you use a different name, or you're working on an existing Django project, you will need to change the reference to
-<django-create-deploy-static>` and the ``Dockerfile``'s ``CMD`` line, :ref:`below <django-create-deploy-CMD>`.
+``myapp`` in the :ref:`static settings <django-create-deploy-static>` and the ``Dockerfile``'s ``CMD`` line,
+:ref:`below <django-create-deploy-CMD>`.

 Configure ``settings.py``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Edit ``myapp/settings.py``, to add some code that will read configuration from environment variables, instead of hard-coding it.
+Edit your settings file (for example, ``myapp/settings.py``), to add some code that will read configuration from
+environment variables, instead of hard-coding it.
 Add some imports:

 ..  code-block:: python